enkomio/ProgramUpdater/README.md

 In order to setup an update process you need:

-* A folder where are the metadata are saved
+* A folder where all the metadata are saved
-* Following a naming convention for you update file (only zip file are supported for now)
+* To follow a naming convention for your update file (only zip file are supported for now)
 * Generate and distribute the encryption key (this process is done automatically on first start)

 Find below some examples that describe how to use the framework.

 ## Example 1

 The goal of this example is to provide a full update process by only using the commant line utilities.
-We will suppose that we have four version of our software and we just released a newv version, 5.0.
+We will suppose that we have four versions of our software and we want to release a new version 5.0.
 We will use the _update_ directory in order to store the information related to the updates of our software.

 ### Step 0 - Start up

-If you have never used the framework to provide updates to your clients, is good practice to follow the _Step 1_ for each release of your software, starting from the oldest to the newest.
+If you have never used the framework to provide updates to your clients, it is a good practice to follow the _Step 1_ for each release of your software, starting from the oldest to the newest.

 ### Step 1 - Metadata Creation

-The first step is to create the metadata, this is done with the _VersionReleaser.exe_ tool.
+The first step is to create the metadata, this is done with the **VersionReleaser.exe** tool.
 We run the following command:

 	VersionReleaser.exe --working-dir updates Examples\Example1\MyApplication.v5.0.zip
 	-=[ Version Releaser ]=-